 Resale value: Since the swimming pool is still there, when it comes time to sell your home, potential buyers will have the option of removing the Deckover and re-filling the pool with water if they wish.

 Outdoor living space: With the new deck comes a perfect place to set up an outdoor dining or entertaining area.
 Or, simply use it as more space for the children to play.

-> Insurance savings: Without an active swimming pool, your homeowners insurance will drop.
-Pools are nice but they can be a liability issue.
+Insurance savings: Without an active swimming pool, the cost of your homeowners insurance will drop.
+Pools are nice, but they can be a liability issue.

-> Completely reversible: Returning your pool to normal function is a simply matter of removing the deck that covers it.
+Completely reversible: Returning your pool to normal function is a simply matter of removing the deck that covers it.
 The deck or supporting structure and equipment do not damage the existing pool structure.